-Pesticide Use Health and Environment Project (PHE Project) With support from Dialogos/ ICOEPH, UNACOH has implemented the PHE Ugandaproject since 2010.
-In October 2017, the project has expanded into a phase III from Wakiso and Pallisa districts to 20 districts in Uganda (i.e. 5 districts from each region) namely; Northern Region; Adjumani, Apac, Gulu, Kitgum & Nebbi.
+UNACOH with support from Dialogos/ ICOEPH, is implementing the Pesticide Use, Health and Environment (PHE) Uganda Project since 2010.
+In October 2017, the project expanded into a phase III from Wakiso and Pallisa districts to 17 districts in the four regions of Uganda (i.e. approximately 5 districts from each region) namely; Northern Region; Adjumani, Gulu, Kitgum & Nebbi.
 Eastern region; Budaka, Bugiri, Kumi, Pallisa & Kapchorwa.
-Central region; Kiboga, Kayunga, Rakai, Ssembabule & Wakiso and Western region; Bushenyi, Kibale, Kamwenge, Masindi & Ntungamo.
-The Project aims at promoting safer use of pesticides by handlers such as farmers, Agro-input Dealers and improving diagnosis and management of pesticide poisoning illnesses by health care workers with a purpose of reducing cases of pesticides poisoning.
-From the previous phase I & II, the project has benefited Public Health Spray men (Fumigators), Agro-input dealers, Flower farm employees, VHTs (Village Health Team Members), Primary School children, Health Care workers, Health Inspectors & Health Assistants and farmers through knowledge sharing.
+Central region; Kayunga, Rakai, Ssembabule & Wakiso and Western region; Bushenyi, Kamwenge, Masindi & Ntungamo.
+The Project aims at promoting safer use of pesticides and reducing cases of poisoning by handlers such as farmers, Agro-input Dealers and improving diagnosis and management of acute pesticide poisoning by health care workers, all this done while promoting alternatives to pesticides through Integrated Pest Management Strategies.
+From the previous phase I & II, the project has benefited Public Health Spray Men (Fumigators), Agro-input dealers, Flower farm employees, VHTs (Village Health Team Members), Primary School children, Health Care workers, Health Inspectors & Health Assistants and farmers through knowledge sharing and transformation.

-The world, Uganda inclusive, is challenged to produce more food for the ever-increasing population, as well as protect agricultural populations from harmful effects of agricultural pesticides.
-The Pesticides Use, Health and Environment (PHE) Project Phase III (2017-2020), will be focusing mainly on gathering existing and generating new knowledge for dissemination to raise knowledge nationally and globally on reducing the negative effects of pesticides to health and environment while advocating for a national mainstreaming of sound pesticide management and prevention of poisonings by different CSOs, Private and Public stakeholders.aims at increasing awareness on safe use of pesticides in the above mentioned 20 districts.
+Globally and Uganda at large, there is challenge to produce more food for the ever-increasing population, as well as protect agricultural populations from harmful effects of agricultural pesticides.
+The Pesticides Use, Health and Environment (PHE) Project Phase III (2017-2020), will be focusing mainly on gathering existing and generating new knowledge on pesticides for dissemination, to raise knowledge nationally and globally targeting to reduce the negative effects of pesticides both on health and environment while advocating for a national mainstreaming of sound pesticide management by different CSOs, Private and Public stakeholders in the above mentioned 17 districts.

-The project in its previous phases I & II has identified, trained and monitored clinical workers at health center IIIs and above (where pesticide poisoning cases have been collected and a poisoning data base for the two district Wakiso and Pallisa has been created), health inspector, agricultural extension workers, teachers, Agro-input dealers, flower farm employees, public health spray men, farmers and VHTs.
-These guided community level project implementations.
+The project in its previous phases I & II identified, trained and monitored clinical workers at lower health center and hospital levels (where pesticide poisoning cases have been collected from 2013 to 2017 and a poisoning database for the two district Wakiso and Pallisa has been created), health inspector, agricultural extension workers, teachers, Agro-input dealers, flower farm employees, public health spray men, farmers and VHTs guided community-level project implementations.

-At district level, the project promotes a functional multi-sector, multi-disciplinary District Pesticides Committee (DPC) and is engaging in district council meetings aiming at lobbying for safety policy influence and implementation to fulfill the goal of preventing pesticides poisoning nationally.
-At the national level there is an inter-sector Project Steering Committee (PSC) comprising of representatives from Ministry of Health, Ministry of Agriculture Animal Industry and Fisheries, Makerere University School of Public Health, Makerere University College of Agricultural and Environmental Sciences, among other stakeholders.
+At the district level, the project promotes a functional multi-sector, multi-disciplinary District Pesticides Committee (DPC) and is engaging in district council meetings aiming at lobbying for safety policy influence and implementation to fulfill the goal of preventing pesticides poisoning.
+At the national level there is an inter-sector Project Steering Committee (PSC) comprising of representatives from the Ministry of Health, Ministry of Agriculture Animal Industry and Fisheries, Makerere University School of Public Health, Makerere University College of Agricultural and Environmental Sciences, among other stakeholders.

-The PSC promotes a national pesticides safety agenda, including lobbying for a National Pesticides Centre (information, training, research, treatment) and mainstreaming pesticide poisoning into the national HMIS.
+The PSC promotes a national pesticide safety agenda, including lobbying for a National Pesticides Centre (information, training, research, treatment) and mainstreaming pesticide poisoning into the national HMIS.